playermissile/dli_tutorial/index.rst

 need to use the ``X`` register as an index.

 We won't examine all 4 scrolling directions here, but we will look at one as an example of how they were all modified.
-The `` register is loaded in the vertical blank, then the ``process_movement`` subroutine calls the appropriate fine scrolling subroutine for the directions needed.
-The routine for fine scrolling to the right shows the ``X`` indexing of the ``horz_scroll`` array:
+The ``X`` register is loaded in the vertical blank, then the ``process_movement`` subroutine is called for both regions.
+Inside that subroutine, it calls the appropriate fine scrolling subroutines for the directions needed.

+Scrolling to the right will be used as the example.
+The fine scrolling subroutine shows the ``X`` indexing of the ``horz_scroll`` array:

 .. code-block::